darconeous/ham-addr-old/ham-addr.txt.md

 group-id.

-For converting IPv6 multicast addresses into link-local multicast addresses, you actually store the lower 13 octets of the multicast group-id *in reverse order*.
+For converting IPv6 multicast addresses into link-local multicast addresses, you store the lower 13 octets of the multicast group-id *in reverse order*.
 This takes advantage of the fact that IPv6 multicast addresses tend to be zero-filled.
 For example, a multicast address of `ff02::1` would simply be the abbreviated ham address `FA01`.

 ### 6.3 IPv4 Multicast ###